 - 5 year Delta warranty

-There are two things that all great miter saws have in common – power and accuracy.
+There are two things that all great miter saws have in common: power and accuracy.
 In the field test, I crosscut some two-inch oak for the power test.
-The Delta Cruzer performed well and has plenty of power to handle the task.
-You have to pause momentarily to let the motor spool up to speed but that is due to the “soft start” technology that adds life to the motor and helps reduce the jerk you find on some saw startups.
+The Delta Cruzer performed well and has plenty of power to handle even that task.
+You have to pause momentarily to let the soft-start motor spool up to speed before making a cut.
+That feature adds life to the motor and helps reduce the torque-jerk you get on many saws.
 If you let the blade do the cutting you will be fine, even in hardwood.

 To be accurate at any angle or bevel, a miter saw needs to be machined to very tight tolerances.
 At full extension, the Cruzer does exhibit a small amount of play.
 With a full stroke cut of heavy material at 90 degrees, the variation is about 1/32”.
-That’s certainly within most user’s tolerances but it’s not perfect.
-However, it’s very similar to what the PTR crew found with Bosch’s articulating model.
+That’s certainly within most user’s tolerances, but it’s not perfect.
+However, it’s very similar to what the PTR crew found in their Bosch GCM12SD miter saw review.

-Dual bevel cuts for crown are also within tolerance and are comparable to other upper tier miter saws.
+Dual bevel cuts for crown moulding are also within tolerance and compare well to other upper-tier miter saws.
 Keep in mind that, as with all miter saws, a sharp blade and patient hand will lend superior results.

 A Quick Note on Dust Collection

 Dust collection is pretty average.
 If you’re used to something on the high end like a Festool Kapro, you’ll be unimpressed.
-However, it falls in line with what I’m used to from my DeWalt miter saw.
+However, it falls in line with what I’ve experienced with my DeWalt DWS709 miter saw.